eli-rosee/Team5-Software-Engineering/README.md

      - The game will last 6 minutes long, and then ends the game (server broadcasts 221 to client)
      - You can return to the player entry screen as well by clicking the "Return to Player Entry Screen" button (server sends 221 to client)
      - Clicking the button "Change IP" allows you to change the IP address
-         - (if you do this, make sure to change these 2 lines in your traffic_generator.py)
+         - (if you do this, make sure to change these 2 lines in your traffic_generator.py get changed to the new ip you changed to in game
          - serverAddressPort   = ("127.0.0.1", 7500)
-         - clientAddressPort   = ("127.0.0.1", 7501) to the ip you changed in the game
+         - clientAddressPort   = ("127.0.0.1", 7501)

   7. To verify that the udp set up is correct, run these commands
      - sudo tcpdump -i lo -n udp port 7500 -X